 “One of the reasons why organizations must move from AngularJS to Angular to satisfy new age demands is because of the enhanced user interface provided by material design.”Dusan Stana, Founder & CEO of VSS Monitoring

-- Much has been said and written about the AngularJS architecture, Model View Controller (MVC) pattern.
+- Much has been said and written about the AngularJS architecture, and Model View Controller (MVC) pattern.
 Compared to Angular component-based architecture, MVC complicates the software development process and stirs up the development time.

 What are the compelling arguments for companies to stay with AngularJS?